Pembina Gorge

 World's Largest Buffalo Monument

-The World's Largest Buffalo Monument towers over the city of Jamestown and the adjacent National Buffalo Museum.
+The World's Largest Buffalo Monument towers over the city of Jamestown and the adjacent North American Bison Discovery Center has interactive and rotating exhibits.
 See the live bison herd on site.

 Devils Lake